ychen306/llvm-autotuner/README.md

 python tuning-cli.py loop --kill
 ```
 see `python tuning-cli.py -h` for further notes on using the client to communicate with the server.
+### server.mak
+Makefile to building a server from a list of bitcode files.
+See source for details on usage.
+### prof.mak
+Makefile to profile top-level loops of a bitcode files.
+Profiling result will be dumped to `prof.out.csv`.
+See source for details on usage.